Extremum Seeking Tracking for Derivative-free Distributed Optimization: Introduction

-Solutions to distributed optimization problems correlated to our context are found in two literature currents: \emph{collaborative/distributed extremum seeking} and \emph{distributed zeroth-order/derivative-free optimization}.

-As for the distributed extremum seeking methodologies, the first branch of works focuses on a ``consensus optimization'' set-up, addressed also in this paper, in which agents minimize the sum of local cost functions all depending on a common decision variable.
-In~\cite{Menon2014Collaborative}, network agents run a dynamic average consensus algorithm with their payoffs as inputs, so that the consensus output tracks the global cost.
-In~\cite{Ye2016Distributed}, a continuous-time distributed extremum seeking algorithm is designed based on saddle point dynamics and is applied to control energy consumption in smart grids.
-A proportional-integral extremum seeking design technique is proposed in~\cite{guay2018distributed}, while, in~\cite{Dougherty2017Extremum}, the gradient is approximated through a real-time parameter estimation.
+In recent years, distributed optimization over networks has become a key research topic, see, e.g., \cite{nedic2018distributed,yang2019survey,notarstefano2019distributed} for an overview, also in the setting with partially unknown cost function~\cite{conn2009introduction}.
+Examples include data analytics in machine learning~\cite{liu2020primer} as well as automatic controller tuning~\cite{zalkind2020automatic,maass2021zeroth}.
+We organize the literature review in two blocks: \emph{collaborative/distributed extremum seeking} and \emph{distributed zeroth-order/derivative-free optimization}.
+Early references on distributed extremum seeking for the so-called \emph{consensus optimization} framework are~\cite{Menon2014Collaborative} for a discrete-time setting and~\cite{Ye2016Distributed} for a continuous-time one.
+A proportional-integral extremum seeking design technique is proposed in~\cite{guay2018distributed}, while, in~\cite{Dougherty2017Extremum}, the gradient is approximated through a real-time protocol.
 In~\cite{Salamah2018Cooperative}, authors propose the use of the sliding mode to generate the dither signal at the base of the extremum seeking.
-More recently, in~\cite{li2020cooperative}, a distributed stochastic extremum seeking scheme is proposed for a source localization problem, while in~\cite{guay2021distributed} an optimization problem is solved in a distributed way by applying a Newton method in which both local gradients and local hessian functions are estimated via extremum seeking.
-Another branch of literature analyzes distributed extremum seeking methodologies applied to so-called constraint-coupled optimization problems in which local functions depend on local decision variables which are coupled through a global constraint.
-In~\cite{Poveda2013Distributed}, an extremum seeking control, based on classical evolutionary game-theory ideas, is designed to perform distributed real-time resource allocation.
-In~\cite{Michalowsky2017Distributed}, a Lie bracket approximation technique is exploited to implement the extremum seeking strategy for problems with linear constraints.
-In~\cite{Wang2019Distributeda}, resource allocation problems are addressed by an extremum seeking algorithm which is shown to be semi-globally practically stable.
+More recently, in~\cite{li2020cooperative}, a distributed stochastic extremum seeking scheme is proposed for a source localization problem, while in~\cite{guay2021distributed} a distributed scheme approximating a Newton method is proposed.
+As for constraint-coupled distributed optimization, in~\cite{Poveda2013Distributed}, a distributed extremum seeking control, based on evolutionary game theory, is designed for real-time resource allocation.
+In~\cite{poveda2017distributed}, instead, a distributed, continuous-time scheme based on sign-based consensus is designed.
+In~\cite{Michalowsky2017Distributed}, a Lie bracket technique and extremum seeking are used for problems with linear constraints.
+In~\cite{Wang2019Distributeda}, resource allocation problems are addressed by an extremum seeking scheme.